felixroos/blog/content/drafts/rhythmical.md

 # ideas for optimization

-## 1. use object syntax for being independent of param ordering:
+## idea 1: use object syntax for being independent of param ordering:

 ```json
 [